Saxonvale still has the potential to be developed as an important extension to our town centre.

 - Historic Merchants Barton Quarter Connectivity and appropriate scale and character adjacent to the town centre, Silk Mill and Western Warehouse to the south and west.

-- Commercial Quarter Re-purpose and intensify commercial value of the existing industrial buildings to the north west, stretching down into new amenity linked uses adjacent to the river Frome, and mixed uses to include central live/work opportunities.
+- Commercial Quarter Re-purpose and intensify the commercial value of the existing industrial buildings to the north west, stretching down into new amenity linked uses adjacent to the river Frome, and mixed uses to include central live/work opportunities.

 - Central Mixed Use Quarter Bringing Residential scale and character and scale in the centre of the site, with mixed uses to include central live/work opportunities.